KohakuBlueleaf/HDM/TechReport.md

 Standard Diffusion Transformers (DiT) [10] prove insufficient for complex image generation tasks.
 Following UNet principles, we adopt U-shaped transformer architectures that combine the benefits of hierarchical feature learning with transformer scalability.
 UViT and HDiT represent two distinct philosophical approaches to U-shaped transformers:

-- **UViT** [3] maintains consistent resolution throughout the network, relying solely on U-shaped connections to facilitate multi-scale feature learning
+- **UViT** [3] maintains consistent resolution throughout the network, relying solely on U-shaped connections to facilitate multi-scale feature learning.
+UViT also propose that all the condition information (include timesteps, class condition, text condition and more) should be treated as input tokens.
+Instead of using adaLN or cross-attention.
+But HunYuan-DiT, a open sourced T2I base model which utilize UViT architecture, still used adaLN and cross-attention for text condition.
-- **HDiT** [4] incorporates explicit downsampling/upsampling operations and employs local attention mechanisms (NATTEN) in higher-resolution layers while using global attention in lower-resolution layers
+- **HDiT** [4] incorporates explicit downsampling/upsampling operations and employs local attention mechanisms (NATTEN) in higher-resolution layers while using global attention in lower-resolution layers to provide significant speed up (compare to standard DiT).
+This approach provide a more UNet-like intuition on multi-scale feature learning.

 ### 2.4 Efficient Pretraining Strategies

 Recent advances in efficient diffusion training include several notable approaches.
-SANA [11] achieves dramatic sequence length reduction through DC-AE compression and employs linear attention to avoid quadratic complexity, though with some quality trade-offs.
+SANA [11] achieves dramatic sequence length reduction through DC-AE compression and employs linear attention to avoid quadratic complexity, though with some notable quality trade-offs.
 REPA/REPA-E [12] focus on convergence acceleration but are not specifically designed for extremely constrained training budgets.
 TREAD [13] provides both convergence acceleration and step speed improvements, making it particularly suitable for resource-constrained scenarios.

 ## 3. HDM Methodology